Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 1.27

-All theatre and post-anaesthetic recovery staff looking after the obstetric population should be familiar with the area for recovery of obstetric patients and be experienced in the use of the different early warning scoring systems for obstetric patients.
-They should have been trained to the same standard as for all recovery nurses, have maintained these skills through regular work on the theatre recovery unit, and have undergone a supernumerary preceptorship in this environment before undertaking unsupervised work.33,36
+All staff caring for the obstetric population following anaesthesia should be familiar with the area for recovery of obstetric patients and be experienced in the use of the different early warning scoring systems for obstetric patients.
+They should have been trained to the same standard as for all recovery practitioners working in other areas of general surgical work, should maintain their skills through regular work on the theatre recovery unit and should have undergone a supernumerary preceptorship in this environment before undertaking unsupervised work.35,38

 Other members of the team

-An adult resuscitation team trained in resuscitation of the pregnant patient should be immediately available.37
+An adult resuscitation team trained in resuscitation of the pregnant patient should be immediately available.39

 There should be secretarial support for the department of anaesthesia, including the obstetric anaesthetic service.

-Provision should be made to ensure access to appropriate healthcare professionals to support women who require their services, such as clinical pharmacists, dietitians, outreach nurses and physiotherapists.16
+Provision should be made to ensure access to other allied healthcare professionals, such as clinical pharmacists, dieticians, outreach nurses and physiotherapists, is available if required.40

 2. Equipment, services and facilities